 Potential Toxins in Candles

-Paraffin wax, a common ingredient in many candles, has been at the center of the toxicity debate.
+Paraffin wax, a common ingredient in many candles, has been at the center of the debate over its toxicity.
 When candles burn, they release volatile organic compounds (VOCs) such as toluene and benzene.

 These chemicals are also found in diesel fuel fumes and may cause health issues like respiratory problems and headaches.
 However, the levels of (volatile organic compounds) VOCs released by burning paraffin candles in a typical home environment are generally low and within safety standards.